 Do you feel warm air blowing out of your vents?
 Is your air conditioner making more noise than usual?
 Is your home not as cool as it has been in summers past?
 These are all signs that your air conditioner isn’t working as well as it should.
 In our last post, we discussed a few common mechanical failures that may be causing these problems.
 Today we’ll continue on that theme with a few more common culprits that might be causing trouble with your air conditioner.
 For real, trustworthy solutions, turn to the HVAC specialists that have been keeping Fort Worth families comfortable since 1949.
 Arthur Hagar is here to provide the services you need to keep the Texas heat at bay, from air conditioner maintenance to 24-hour emergency AC repair.
-Keep reading to learn more about the possible problems you’re facing and call Arthur Hagar today for a free estimate!
+Keep reading to learn more about the possible problems you’re facing and call Arthur Hagar today for an estimate!

 Corrosion of wires and electric terminals are common issues with faulty AC units.
 Compressor and fan controls area also prone to problems, particularly in the case of an oversized air conditioning system that keeps turning on and off, which can wear those controls out quickly.
 These electrical issues can be the underlying cause behind several other problems, such as a broken fan.
 Faulty wiring can also pose a very real fire hazard, so if you suspect that bad wiring is the root of your air conditioner’s poor performance, contact a professional HVAC technician as soon as possible.